 Private Lessons, Piano Team, Violin Team and Guitar Team are year-round enrollment.
 These are specialized instruction classes.
 Summer lessons are included in your membership and tuition.
 Summer lessons are held for 6 weeks during the summer (end of June – beginning of August).
 We do close for 5 weeks during the summer.
 See our calendar.

 For our Summer Camps and Summer Classes, check out our website.
 Online Summer Registration begins typically on January 1st.
-Our Dance Academy and Music Foundations Classes (Preschool Music, Young Musicians, Superstars, Mini Singers & Glee, Kids Ukulele Band and Adult Ukulele Glee) have a separate Summer session registration.
+Our Dance Academy and Music Foundations Classes (Preschool Music, Mini Piano Plus, Superstars, Mini Singers & Glee, Kids Ukulele Band and Adult Ukulele Glee) have a separate Summer session registration.

 Our enrollment is on-going, year round.
 Register online, following our 3 steps to make the best choice.
 Or Call our Arts Administrators anytime to get started and we’ll match you to the best choice for you or your child.